Kira Town: Population

 Kira Municipality is the largest town (municipality) in Uganda by population.
 The town is the second-largest urban center in the country, after Kampala.

 The population of Kira Town has grown at a relatively rapid rate compared to the national average over the last decade.
 Part of the rapid growth is attributable to the town's proximity to Kampala.
 Kira is a bedroom community for Kampala.

 The national census in 2002 estimated Kira's population to be 140,774 people, of whom 67,222 (47.8 percent) were males and 73,548 (52.2 percent) were females.
 The Uganda Bureau of Statistics estimated the mid-year 2010 population to be 172,300 and the mid-year 2011 population to be 179,800.
 The town planner, however, estimated the population to be 300,000 in 2010.
 In August 2014, the national population census put the population at 317,157.
 In 2020, UBOS estimated the population of Kira Town to be 462,900 people.
 The population agency calculated that the population of the municipality grew at an average rate of 6.68 percent annually, between 2014 and 2020.

 Economic activities

 A large number of young adults are engaged in boda boda (motorcycle and bicycle) for-hire transportation.
 Increasingly, residents of Kira Town are employed in salaried and non-salaried positions in the city of Kampala and return to Kira in the evenings to sleep.
 The Kampala Industrial and Business Park, an 894 ha business development park developed by the Uganda Investment Authority at a cost of about US$180 million (about UGX:470.5 billion), is located at Namanve in Bweyogerere Ward in extreme southeastern Kira Town.

+Kiira Motors Corporation or KMC is a state enterprise in Uganda established to champion the development of the domestic automotive value chain for job and wealth creation and commercialize the Kiira Electric Vehicle Project.